tos-kamiya/Keypressiv/presentation.md

 * The default page-transition animation is a horizontal sliding.
 * By specifying "!SLIDE trans-none" in top of a page description, no page-transition animation (like this slide).
 * By specifying "!SLIDE trans-vert" in top of a page description, a vartical sliding is applied.
+* By specifying "!SLIDE trans-vert-stack", the slide appears as if it is put on the previous slide.

 !SLIDE
 <br/>